Welcome to "Herstories": A YPAR Study

 This study is based in Chilliwack, British Columbia, Canada, with a group of high school girls as co-researchers.
-We hope to make a significant impact by amplifying their voices, fostering awareness of sexist experiences, and leading action for gender equity.
+The research aims to make impact by amplifying girls' voices, fostering awareness of their sexist experiences, and leading action for gender equity.

 Study Components